When it comes to ranking your products in Amazon search, there’s a common misconception that amassing a bunch of 5 star reviews is the key to success.

 Today’s post will teach you everything you need to know on how to get your product to the top of Amazon search based on my own experiences as a 7 figure seller.

 Note: Both grey hat and white hat techniques are discussed in this post so please proceed with caution.
-If you want to learn more about how to start an ecommerce business, then click here to take my FREE 6 day mini course.

 How Amazon Search Works And What It Takes To Rank